Karthikds/randomiser/README.md

 # Randomiser

-This is a simple gem, which generates a random string (only alphabets/ alphaneumeric/ with time) The default string length generated is 10.
-The desired count can be passed as an arrgument for the related methods
+Randomiser helps you in generating a random string like - [only alphabets/ alphanumeric/ with time].

+The default string length generated is 10.
+The desired count can be passed as an argument for the related methods

+Generating a string with time, may be useful in scenarios like generating a random string and should be unique at all timehe related methods

 ##Supports